 How does it work?
 This post-op foot splint is designed to provide mobility, protection, and support for day-to-day activities following toe, foot, ankle, and leg surgery or trauma.

 Who can wear this brace?
 Available in sizes ranging from a SMALL - FEMALE to an XL - MALE, fitting a wide variety of adult women and men, as well as teenagers and youth.

 When should I wear it?
 This toe, foot, and ankle brace can be worn throughout the day for post-op support.
 Ask your doctor before wearing this shoe while sleeping.

 What is it made of?
-This broken metatarsal treatment brace is made of a hard rubber sole, EVA foam insole, polyester lining, and medical-grade Velcro straps.
+This broken metatarsal treatment brace is made of a hard rubber sole, EVA foam insole, polyester lining, and medical-grade fastener straps.

 Can I drive while wearing this orthopedic slipper for hairline fractures?
 Yes.

 How do I put it on?
 Undo the top strap.
 Loosen the bottom and middle straps.
 Place your affected foot inside the shoe, making sure to slide your heel to the back of the shoe.
-Fasten the bottom Velcro strap, repositioning the small, adjustable Velcro piece for a tighter fit.
-Reposition the small Velcro piece and fasten the middle strap.
+Fasten the bottom strap, repositioning the small, adjustable fastener piece for a tighter fit.
+Reposition the small fastener piece and fasten the middle strap.
 Slide the top strap through the plastic D-ring, tighten, and secure.
 Note that each strap can be trimmed, if necessary.
 However, once the straps have been trimmed, the brace cannot be returned.

 The non-skid tread provides extra stability while walking.